 Employment data reinforces these operational challenges.
 Though the aggregate employment index improved from -6.6 to -1.5, it remained negative, while the employee hours index stayed at -3.7.
 These indicators point to continued workforce reductions and cautious hiring practices throughout the industry.

 Capital expenditure plans reflect this cautious environment.
 Approximately 43% of E&P firms anticipate decreased spending compared to the same quarter last year.
 Another executive summarized the prevailing sentiment: “The downward pressure on oil prices coupled with continued tightness in finding qualified labor in remote locations continues to pressure profitability and dividends”.
+In response to these pressures, many firms are working to maintain capital discipline by implementing cost-reduction strategies, restructuring operations, and optimizing resource allocation to ensure financial stability.

 Firms Delay Investments Amid Price and Policy Uncertainty

 The oil and gas sector faces a capital allocation crisis unlike any seen in recent years.
 What happens when an industry built on long-term investments confronts unprecedented short-term volatility?
 The answer emerges clearly through executive decision-making patterns that reveal deep structural concerns about market stability and operational economics.
+Evolving energy policy and energy regulations are further contributing to executive uncertainty, as shifting government priorities and regulatory frameworks reshape the investment landscape.

 78% of executives report delayed investment decisions